silnrsi/font-busra/README.md

 ## Project status [![Build Status](https://build.palaso.org/app/rest/builds/buildType:Fonts_Busra/statusIcon)](https://build.palaso.org/viewType.html?buildTypeId=Fonts_Busra&guest=1)

-_Note: This project in currently in development and incomplete.
-Please do not base derivatives on this project until the full version 9.000 release._

 The Busra fonts provide Unicode support for languages and writing systems that use the Khmer script.
 The design is based on the Khmer Mondulkiri family of fonts (https://software.sil.org/mondulkiri/), but with significant updates to the design and rendering behavior.

-The current beta test release (Busra Test B) includes Regular and Bold weights and can be downloaded from the [project releases page](https://github.com/silnrsi/font-busra/releases).
-Additional weights are planned for future releases.
+The current version is 9.000 contains six weights and can be downloaded from the [project releases page](https://github.com/silnrsi/font-busra/releases).
+We anticipate adding a oblique style in the future.

 These fonts are copyright (c) 2003-2025 SIL Global (https://www.sil.org/) and are released under under the [SIL Open Font License (openfontlicense.org)](https://openfontlicense.org).